English education in China

-The emphasis on English-language education in the People's Republic of China only emerged after 1979, 3 years after the end of Cultural Revolution, China adopted the Open Door Policy, and the United States and China established strong diplomatic ties.
-One estimate (in 2007) of the number of English speakers in China is over 200 million and rising, with 50 million secondary school children now studying the language.
+The emphasis on English-language education in the People's Republic of China only emerged after 1979, three years after the end of Cultural Revolution, when China adopted the reform and opening up policy, and the United States and China established strong diplomatic ties.
+One estimate (in 2007) put the number of English speakers in China at over 200 million and rising, with 50 million secondary school pupils now studying the language.

-However, online test score data from the 2018 EF English Proficiency Index ranks the nation at 47th out of the 88 countries measured, with an overall score of 'Low proficiency.'
-It suggested that internet users in cities and provinces like Shanghai, Beijing, Tianjin, and Jiangsu had a generally decent command of the language while those in other cities were limited to basic vocabulary.
-A 2017 article from The Telegraph also suggests that less than 1 percent of people in China (some 10 million) speak English conversationally.
+However, online test score data from the 2018 EF English Proficiency Index rank the nation 47th out of the 88 countries measured, with an overall score of "Low proficiency."
+It suggested that Internet users in economically developed cities and provinces such as Shanghai, Beijing, Tianjin, and Jiangsu generally had a decent command of the language, while those in other areas were limited to basic vocabulary.
+A 2017 article from The Telegraph also suggests that fewer than 1 percent of people in China (approximately 10 million) speak English conversationally.

-According to a report on China Daily, many students start learning English in kindergarten before they start school.
-Most schoolchildren are taught their first English lesson in third grade (8-9) in primary school.
-Despite the fact that it is common to learn English at an early age, some have criticized the pedagogy for being geared towards only the skills being tested.
-Therefore, skills such as learning grammar rules become more focused on memorization.
-However, creative skills such as writing are still an important part of English education in China.
-The methods, which focus on testing students' memorization of grammar rules and vocabulary, have been criticized by Western educationalists and linguists as fundamentally flawed.
+According to a China Daily report, many Chinese students begin learning English in kindergarten before starting formal schooling.
+Most schoolchildren receive their first English lessons in the third grade of primary school, at the age of 8 or 9.
+English language teaching in China has been criticised for focusing primarily on the skills tested in national examinations.
+This approach has resulted in a strong emphasis on the memorisation of grammar rules and vocabulary.
+Ma and Kelly note that the Grammar-Translation and Audio-Lingual methods—which had already been largely rejected as fundamentally flawed by Western educationalists and linguists—aligned well with traditional Chinese learning practices and the exam-oriented education system, and were therefore widely adopted.